apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 {{< /tabs >}}

 {{< hint warning >}}
 - Partition discovery is **enabled** by default.
-The Pulsar connector queries the topic metadata every 30 seconds.
+The Pulsar connector queries the topic metadata every 5 minutes.
 - To disable partition discovery, you need to set a negative partition discovery interval.
 - Partition discovery is disabled for bounded data even if you set this option with a non-negative value.
 {{< /hint >}}